arcs-njit-edu/docs/docs/index.md

     !!! important "HPC Fall Events"

-        ARCS HPC is hosting the following events this fall.
-Please register for the events you plan to attend.
+        ARCS HPC has hosted the following events this fall.
+Please access the HPC training videos to view the webinar recordings and slides

         * [SLURM Batch System Basics](1_slurm.md)
         * [Introduction to Containers on Wulver](2_containers.md)